zackdraws/.dotfiles/README.md

   git clone https://github.com/zackdraws/.dotfiles.git
   ** to see your files cd into .dotfiles use these commands
 ### Additional Terminal add-ons
    - 	   fzf 	       	  - helps to look through all the files
    - 	   ncdu 	  - disk utility - look at your disk
    - 	   btop 	  - look at your settings
    - 	   zoxide      	  - search for anything and snap to it in the terminal
    - 	   pastel    	  - helps to pick out colors from the terminal
    - 	   syncthing 	  - can be used to sync all of your files
    - 	   ffmpeg    	  - use for mp4 editing
 			  - use this in terminal to export avi files to mp4 ** fzf - run fzf in the directory for what ever file you are looking for.
 Run nano "$(fzf)" or whatever editor you are using to open it inside that editor
 ** ffmpeg -
            [[ ffmpeg -i filepath.avi filename.mp4]] ** to export to convert to mp4 file
              ffmpeg -i input.avi -r 24 output.mp4
 	     	    -fs limit_size (output)
 ** Set the file size limit, expressed in bytes.
 No further chunk of bytes is written after the limit is exceeded.
-The size of the output file is slightly more than the requested file size
+The size of the output file is slightly more than the requested file size.
 # 2. The Editor - the editor is used to edit files from the terminal.
-      - eMacs - eMacs stands for Editor Macros and can be used as editor for files. install emacs pacman -S mingw-w64-x86_64-emacs
+ - eMacs - eMacs stands for Editor Macros and can be used as editor for files. to install emacs 'pacman -S mingw-w64-x86_64-emacs'
         - brew install emacs
-		- now you can write into files in the terminal using the command 'emacs -nw file'
 	- Nano - small quick editor.
+## 2. Opening the editor
+- emacs can be opened from the desktop if you have a shortcut or from the terminal. run the command 'emacs -nw' (to run emacs inside the terminal) or 'emacs' to open emacs in an application
+## Configuring the editor.
+   the settings for configuring emacs are in [[~/.emacs.d/init.el]] and inside my dotfiles are in [[~/.dotfiles/.config/emacs/.emacs-pc]] write the command
+   'ln -s ~/.dotfiles/.config/emacs/.emacs-pc ~/.emacs.d/init.el
+   this creates a symboliclink between the .dotfile and the init file
 # 3. Files
   3.1 Link files - (ln)
                         sudo ln -s /home/name/.dotfiles/file /usr/local/bin/ (for shell files) (this is to create a symlink)
 	                    (symlinks are synthetic links between two files